contaware/php-docs-notes/README.md

 - Operands of the modulo operator `%` are converted to `int` before processing.

-## echo, format, input

-### echo
+## echo

-`echo` is not a function but a language construct, it outputs one or more expressions separated by commas; no newlines or spaces are printed.
+`echo` is not a function but a language construct, it outputs one or more expressions separated by commas; no newlines or spaces are printed:

 ```php
 echo "Hello", "World!", "\n";